gladw-in/movie-ticket-booking/README.md

 ## FAQ
 #### Which python version?
-Use python 3.11 and higher.
+Use python 3.11 or higher.
 Download from [here](https://www.python.org/)

 #### Which mysql version?
-Use mysql 8.0.31 and higher.
+Use mysql 8.0.31 or higher.
 Download from [here](https://dev.mysql.com/downloads/mysql/)